Have an upcoming trip, but don’t know the rules on traveling with CBD? We’ll fill you in.

-If you’re considering traveling internationally, you will have to check the laws on CBD pertaining to the country you plan on visiting.
+If you plan on traveling internationally, you’ll have to check the country’s laws on CBD.
 If they are CBD friendly, you are good to go.
-If they aren’t CBD friendly, or it is unclear, it is best to play it safe, as penalties can be high in certain regions.
+If not or it is unclear, it’s best to play it safe, as penalties can be high in certain countries.

-CBD oil (along with other CBD-infused products) is 100 percent legal in the US as long as it is derived from industrial hemp, and contains no more than 0.3 percent of THC.
-THC is known as a psychoactive cannabinoid, and is responsible for the “high” that people feel when they consume cannabis.
-However, It is important to remember that CBD does not have psychoactive effects and cannot get users high.
+CBD oil and other CBD products are legal in the majority US to purchase and consume, so long as it is derived from industrial hemp, and contains no more than 0.3 percent of THC.
+THC is the psychoactive cannabinoid from cannabis responsible for the “high” that people feel when they consume cannabis.
+Unlike THC, however, CBD does not produce the “high” or alter the mind.

 The TSA is a federal agency of the U.S. Department of Homeland Security that has authority over the security of public travel within the United States.
 Airports are included as the majority of TSA operations and are subject to the federal laws enforced by the TSA.

 Because marijuana is still federally prohibited, the TSA will most likely prevent you from traveling with cannabis flower or other products containing THC.